 Keep in mind that as your company begins using CRM software, you should tie your findings with your overall business goals.
 CRM software is only effective — and CRM metrics are only illuminating — if you can frame them in the overall context of your business strategy.

 Before diving into which CRM metrics are worth tracking, it’s important to first understand how these metrics can help your business.
 CRM metrics are marquee data points for you to identify and follow while keeping your business goals in mind.
 Depending on your business’s situation and overall goals, you may have several key metrics you’ve identified and want to highlight to motivate your team and help explain your business’s overall goals.

-Key takeaway: CRM metrics allow small businesses to better track important data points related to overall business strategies.
+CRM metrics allow small businesses to better track important data points related to overall business strategies.

-The most important step you can take to maintaining good data is combing through existing customer data.
+The most important step you can take to maintain good data is to comb through existing customer data.
 Work with those in your company who have access to data collection processes.
 Ensure that customers are not entered twice into your system, and ensure that the information being collected about each customer is accurate.
 The same applies to your sales data.
 Talk with your reps about how they’re tracking important sales metrics.
 By monitoring the data collection process, you can prevent potential mistakes and limit inaccurate data collection and analysis in the future.